By Tim McMahon

 What is the NASDAQ ROC©?

-The NASDAQ Rate of Change (ROC) chart, like the NYSE ROC, is helpful in determining the direction of the stock market quickly.
+The NASDAQ Rate of Change (ROC) chart, like the NYSE ROC, helps quickly determine the stock market’s direction.

 Once you understand it, you can easily see the direction of the NASDAQ stock market and easily decide whether you want to be in or out (long or short) of the market.